 Healthy Coastal Ecosystems

-In coastal California, climate variability and change regulate the composition of marine phytoplankton communities.
-Climate variation affects whole-ecosystem structure and productivity, as well as the risk of dangerous and costly harmful algal blooms.
-Despite the need for knowledge about likely effects of changing climate on coastal ecosystem productivity and health, understanding is limited by the relatively short duration of recent ecological monitoring efforts.
+In coastal California, climate variability regulates the composition of marine phytoplankton communities, affecting whole-ecosystem structure and productivity as well as the risk of dangerous and costly harmful algal blooms.
+Despite the need for knowledge about likely effects of climate variability on coastal ecosystem productivity and health, understanding has been limited by the relatively short duration of recent ecological monitoring efforts.
+To answer questions that pre-date manually taken records, this research team turned to paleoclimate records, as reconstructions of past ecological change provide critical insight into climate-driven ecosystem dynamics before the mid-20th century.

 2022 California Sea Grant Graduate Research Fellowship Webinar Presentation - June 18, 2024